7 ways to get good grades

 However, don’t forget you will have to study in order to get the most out of the experience!

-It can be difficult to adjust to a new style of teaching so, students and staff at INTO St. George’s Univeristy of London share their top tips on how to get good grades…
+It can be difficult to adjust to a new style of teaching so, here are our top tips on how to get good grades…

 1. Take notes